8 Anatomy of Aircraft & Spacecraft

 Tail or Empennage Designs

-The tail section or empennage of an airplane can also take on different configurations, including the conventional or “standard” tail with horizontal and vertical surfaces, but also “T,” “H,” and “V” or butterfly tails, as shown in the figure below.
+The tail section or empennage of an airplane can also take on different configurations, including the conventional or “standard” tail with horizontal and vertical surfaces, but also “T,” “H,” and “V” or butterfly tails, and twin-boom tails, as shown in the figure below.
 Remember, the purpose of the empennage is to give the airplane directional stability in pitch and yaw and allow for pitch and yaw control via the elevator and rudder, respectively.

 Each tail configuration has relative advantages and disadvantages, but in some cases, there may be a design preference for using one type of tail over the other.
 For example, the V-tail or butterfly tail has the advantage of only two lifting surfaces versus three, potentially saving weight and manufacturing costs.
 However, the response of the flight controls (e.g., the separate application of elevator and rudder) can become aerodynamically coupled (i.e., pitch, roll, and yaw are less clean and separate responses).
 To this end, an appropriately designed flight control system must be designed to decouple the responses.